-Teachers support children to learn through meaningful interactions and experiences where they can develop their capabilities in using tools and materials, making a range of connections, exploring ideas and working with other children in our mixed aged environment.
-These experiences are carefully planned to meet the children’s individual strengths, abilities, dispositions and interests based on teachers’ continuous observations.
+Teachers support children to learn through meaningful activities and experiences where they can develop their capabilities in using tools and materials, making a range of connections, exploring ideas and working with other children.
+These experiences are carefully planned to meet each child’s individual strengths, abilities, dispositions and interests based on the information gathered from teachers’ continuous observations.

-Teachers base routines for infants on the child’s own home routines where care moments are valued as precious opportunities for learning and building strong relationships in a peaceful and calm environment, so we make sure transitions are as peaceful, calm and smooth as possible.
+Teachers base routines for infants on the child’s own home routines.
+We value care moments as precious opportunities for learning and building strong relationships.
+Children and staff all enjoy a peaceful and calm environment, so we make sure transitions are as peaceful, calm and smooth as possible.

 At AppleSeed, learning is viewed as a collaborative process that occurs when the perspectives of parents, children and teachers are equally valued and shared.
-Through Story Park we share learning stories that capture the multiple dimensions and progressions in children’s learning and development.
-Thoughts and ideas, feedback and comments from parents and families in their child’s learning and assessments are really helpful for individual planning, which are encouraged and appreciated.
+Through Story Park, we securely share with parents, learning stories that capture the multiple dimensions and progression in their child’s learning and development.
+Thoughts’ and ideas, feedback and comments from parents and families in their child’s learning and assessments are really helpful for their child’s individual planning, so they are encouraged and appreciated.